bgoonz/alternate-blog-theme3/content/pages/posts/react.md

 [**Try it on CodePen**](https://reactjs.org/redirect-to-codepen/components-and-props/composing-components)

-<iframe src="https://codepen.io/bgoonz/pen/LYLEWNq?editors=0010"></iframe>Typically, new React apps have a single App component at the very top.
+<iframe src="https://codepen.io/bgoonz/pen/LYLEWNq?editors=0010" frameborder="no" height="600" style="width: 100%;" scrolling="yes" title="Untitled"  loading="lazy" allowtransparency="true" allowfullscreen="true" ></iframe>Typically, new React apps have a single App component at the very top.
 However, if you integrate React into an existing app, you might start bottom-up with a small component like Button and gradually work your way to the top of the view hierarchy.

 # Extracting Components